I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 To the Hopi people of the Southwest U.S., the "Burrowing Owl" is sacred although it is also associated with death.
 Many other tribes see owls are harbingers of the end of life.

 The Ojibwa connected the owl to the passage from life to the spirit world and believed the newly dead crossed the owl bridge.

-But, sometimes owls were seen in a more favourable light.
+But sometimes owls were viewed in a more favourable light.
 Cheyenne warriors wore owl feathers in the belief that they would bring them the bird’s special powers of night vision or stealthy movement.
 The Pawnee also told stories of how owls turned some people into excellent hunters by transferring their unique abilities to them.

 Owls in Africa

 Generally, owls get a bad press in Africa.
 Cameroonians call it “the bird that makes you afraid,” and east Africans say it brings illness to children.

 In some African cultures, as elsewhere, owls are connected to sorcery and are believed to be able to travel to and from the spirit world.